 Kula

 Debris removal operations in Kula are complete, and DOH monitored the air at three locations in Kula throughout this activity.
-This monitoring found that particulate matter sometimes was higher than screening levels.
+This monitoring found particulate matter sometimes was higher than screening levels.
 But with very few exceptions, these higher amounts of particulate matter were caused by private property owner activities at or near the monitoring locations and by factors other than USACE debris removal.
 Further information on DOH’s past air monitoring in Kula follows.

 PM10 Findings